denoland/deno/docs/examples/read_write_files.md

 ## Write

 The Deno runtime API allows developers to write text to files via the `writeTextFile()` method.
 It just requires a file path and text string.
-On success the method will return an empty promise.
+The method returns a promise which resolves when the file was successfully written.

 To run the command the `--allow-write` flag must be supplied to the `deno run` command.